nent/nent/README.md

 ### Built on the shoulders of giants!

-Thank you to the Ionic team and their fabulous [**Stencil.js** SDK](https://stenciljs.com) for the best way to build lightening fast, native elements.
+Thank you to the Ionic team and their fabulous [**Stencil.js** SDK](https://stenciljs.com) for the best way to build lightning-fast, native elements.

 Also, thank you to the creators and contributors to all open-source efforts, but especially to the libraries we love and use in our plugin components: